cloudquery/cloudquery/website/pages/blog/product-updates-1.md

 Hey everyone!
 Since CloudQuery [V1 is out](./cloudquery-v1-release.md) we will be restarting our monthly products updates and starting from #1 as I figured it is easier to use numbers than months :)

-This months we've been really cranking it at CQ so lot's of good stuff!
+This month we've been really cranking it at CQ so lots of good stuff!

 ## CLI Imprvoments